tuirevii/tuirevii/README.md

-# :wave: Hi, I'm Tuire – a UI/UX Oriented Junior Software Developer from Tampere
+# :wave: Hi, I'm Tuire – a UI/UX Oriented Software Developer from Tampere
 It's nice to have you here!
-I work as a Junior Software Developer at Digia Plc.
-My main duties are related to frontend development of webstores based on Magento / Adobe Commerce.
-I also study Computer Science at the Univerity of Tampere alongside my work.
-My focus is on human-technology interaction, and I'm really interested in UI & UX design. ❤️
+I work as a Software Developer at Digia Plc.
+My main duties are related to frontend development of Magento / Adobe Commerce based webstores.
+I also study Computer Sciences at the Univerity of Tampere alongside my work.
+My focus is on human-technology interaction, and in future I want to work as a UI/UX Designer.

 Please do not hesitate to contact me for more information! 🙂

-## :art: Design Related Skills and Tools
+## :art: Design Related Skills & Tools
 * UI & UX Design
+* Prototypes
-* Prototyping
+* Wireframes
-* Sketching
+* Sketches
 * User personas
 * Usability testing
+* User research
 * Figma
 * Adobe Photoshop
 * Adobe InDesign
 * Canva
 * Mural
-* Draw.io

-## 👩‍💻 Programming Related Skills and Tools
+## 👩‍💻 Programming Related Skills & Tools
 * HTML5
 * CSS/Less
 * Bootstrap